GenevieveDorrell/brevetApp/README.md

-# Project 6: Brevet time calculator with Ajax MongoDB, and api
+# Project 7: Brevet time calculator with Ajax MongoDB, api, and login security

 Reimplement the RUSA ACP controle time calculator with flask, ajax, and mongoDB.